HuffSheppard-CSCI1302/ReversiAlpha/README.md

 # ReversiAlpha
-A GitHub for a school-project.
+A school-project.
 Implements Reversi with some abstract methods and such.
 Really overkill.

 # Usage
 <code>$ java Reversi <i>$1</i> <i>$2</i></code>